 Older Driver Safety Program

-The most common contributing factor for drivers aged 65 and older for both fatal and all crashes was failure to yield right of way.
+The most common contributing factor for drivers aged 65 and older for both fatal and all crashes is failure to yield right of way.
 This includes improper left-hand turns.
-The second contributing cause for fatal crashes was failure to keep in proper lane.
+The second most frequent contributing cause for fatal crashes was failure to maintain lane.
 Following too closely was the second-most common cause for drivers in this age range involved in a nonfatal crash.

 WHAT OLDER DRIVERS NEED TO KNOW